Karl-Anthony Towns NBA Playoffs Player Props: Timberwolves vs. Nuggets

-The Minnesota Timberwolves, Karl-Anthony Towns included, square off versus the Denver Nuggets at 10:00 PM ET on Wednesday in the 2023 NBA Playoffs.
+The Minnesota Timberwolves, Karl-Anthony Towns included, will play at 9:30 PM on Friday against the Denver Nuggets in the 2023 NBA Playoffs.

-In this article, we look at Towns' available prop bets, providing stats to help you figure out the best wagers to make.
+In this piece we'll examine Towns' stats and trends, helping you make good picks on prop bets.

 Karl-Anthony Towns Prop Bets vs. the Nuggets